JuliaComputing/GitLab.jl/README.md

 - All fields are `Nullable`.
 - Field names generally match the corresponding field in GitLab's JSON representation (the exception is `"type"`, which has the corresponding field name `typ` to avoid the obvious language conflict).
-- `GitLabType`s can be passed as arguments to API methods in place of (and in combination with) regular identifying properties.
-For example, `create_status(repo, commit)` could be called as:

-   - `create_status(::GitLab.Repo, ::GitLab.Commit)`
-   - `create_status(::GitLab.Repo, ::AbstractString)` where the second argument is the SHA
-   - `create_status(::AbstractString, ::GitLab.Commit)` where the first argument is the full qualified repo name
-   - `create_status(::AbstractString, ::AbstractString)` where the first argument is the repo name, and the second is the SHA

 Here's a table that matches up the provided `GitLabType`s with their corresponding API documentation, as well as alternative identifying values: